xubingyue/avocadodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 - https://github.com/facebook/rocksdb/wiki/performance-benchmarks
 - https://github.com/facebook/rocksdb/wiki/RocksDB-Tuning-Guide

-### ArangoDB options
+### AvocadoDB options

-ArangoDB has a cache for the persistent indexes in RocksDB.
+AvocadoDB has a cache for the persistent indexes in RocksDB.
 The total size of this cache is controlled by the option

     --cache.size